JoaoIto/BankSistem/README.md

-# BankSistem
-This is a BankSistem make a back-end JS language, in Alura :)!
-My first project of JS object guidance...

 # Bank 💰

 **This project is part of the object-oriented deepening of the JS language, and is a prerequisite for starting training in frameworks and many of the other parts that make up the world of front-end and back-end programming.**